Fin whale: Predation

 The only known predator of the fin whale is the killer whale, with at least 20 eyewitness and second-hand accounts of attack or harassment.
 They usually flee and offer little resistance to attack.
 Only a few confirmed fatalities have occurred.

+In July 1908, a whaler reportedly saw two killer whales attack and kill a fin whale off western Greenland.
+In January 1984, seven were seen from the air circling, holding the flippers, and ramming a fin whale in the Gulf of California, but the observation ended at nightfall.
 In October 2005, 16 killer whales attacked and killed a fin whale in the Canal de Ballenas, Gulf of California, after chasing it for about an hour.
 They fed on its sinking carcass for about 15 minutes before leaving the area.

-In June 2012, a pod of killer whales was seen in La Paz Bay, in the Gulf of California, chasing a fin whale for over an hour before finally killing it and feeding on its carcass.
+In June 2012, a pod of killer whales was observed chasing a 50 ft long fin whale for over an hour in La Paz Bay in the Gulf of California before eventually killing it and eating its carcass.
 The whale bore numerous tooth rakes over its back and dorsal fin; several killer whales flanked it on either side, with one individual visible under water biting at its right lower jaw.
-In July 1908, a whaler reportedly saw two killer whales attack and kill a fin whale off western Greenland.
-In January 1984, seven were seen from the air circling, holding the flippers, and ramming a fin whale in the Gulf of California, but the observation ended at nightfall.
+In January 2019, a pod of killer whales chased and attacked a 21 m long adult fin whale in San Luis Gonzaga Bay in the Gulf of California.
+The fin whale responded by slapping its tail against the killer whale, and the whale was eventually found stranded on a beach and later seen dead as the tide went out.
+A 2025 study included an 18 m long adult male and an immature female among the stranded fin whale individuals, presumed to have been eaten by orcas.